avbhatt/SOCS/README.md

 Receives messages from `background` with message replies and updates UI to display.
 #### `sidebar/annotation-list.js`
-Fetches annotations for a website on website updates via `GET` request to `/getAnnotations` Updates UI with these annotations
+Fetches annotations for a website on website updates via `GET` request to `/getAnnotations` and updates the sidebar with these annotations

 #### `sidebar/sidebar.[css,html]`
 Creates buttons, divs, lists needed for chat and annotation interface.
 In-line style used to change display types dynamically.